Evaluation of the Radius of Maximum Wind over the North Indian Basin with the help of Tropical Cyclone characteristics: Discussion

-Extremely Severe Cyclonic Storm, Tauktae is the first TC case shown in Table 1; we find that the error percentage of the suggested method ranges from $-9 \%$, while that of the expressions of Willoughby et al. \cite{bib21} and Tan and Fang \cite{bib22} ranges from $-3$$\%$ to 66$\%$.
-We get to the conclusion that the suggested method underestimates the value of $r_{max}$, whereas the other two expressions occasionally overestimate and occasionally underestimate the value of $r_{max}$ in the case of Extremely Severe Cyclonic Storm, Tauktae.
+The value of $r_{max}$ as represented graphically by the suggested method, Willoughby et al., Tan and Fang, and IMD is shown in Figure 2.
+Table \ref{tab2} summarizes the Cyclonic Storm Gulab results numerically.
+We find that the error precentage of the suggested method ranges from $-42 \%$ to $51\%$, while that of the expressions of Willoughby et al. \cite{bib21} , and Tan and Fang \cite{bib22} ranges from $-26 \%$ to $202\%$.

+The T-test reveals that the suggested method shows statistically better over the other two approaches at $\alpha = 0.05$.